HTTPArchive/httparchive.org/docs/reports.md

       - **wpt**

+        Optional object.
+Includes config info for extracting WebPageTest results.

+        - **path**

-        Optional string.
+          Required string.
 The '$'-delimited object path indicating where to find the metric in raw WebPageTest results.

+        - **scale**

+          Optional number.
+Multiplier for scaling a WebPageTest result to match the units used by HTTP Archive.
+For example, to convert bytes to KB, a scale of `0.001` divides the value by 1000.

   - **report ID**